thomasrocks006-cmyk/Racing-Analysis/ADVANCED_AGENT_SKILLS_COMPLETE.md

 ## Success Indicators

-### You Know the New Skills Are Working When:
+### You Know the New Skills Are Working When

-✅ You catch problems earlier (Deep Critical Analysis)
-✅ You think of novel solutions (Creativity)
+✅ You catch problems earlier (Deep Critical Analysis) ✅ You think of novel solutions (Creativity)
 ✅ Your code is faster (Performance Optimization)
 ✅ Your architecture is cleaner (Architecture Design)
 ✅ Your security posture is stronger (Security Risk)
 ✅ You make better decisions with more confidence
 ✅ You understand trade-offs better
 ✅ You spend less time stuck on problems

 ---